-To do well in the face of competition from new emerging economies, Europe must create the jobs needed by a dynamic, knowledge-based society.
+Europe seeks to create more and better jobs needed by a dynamic, knowledge-based society.
 This requires investments in education, science and employment policies geared to keep up with the pace of change and see the EU through the economic crisis.

 The EU and national governments share responsibility for policy in the fields of employment, social affairs and inclusion.
 The EU:

 Young woman at Manpower Job search office in Athens

 The EU has made a real impact in the field of workers' rights.
 For example, there are now EU laws limiting working hours, making working conditions safer and ensuring compensation for work injuries.

 The EU works with a wide range of partners, including employers and trade unions, to make sure that these laws effectively address the most important issues.

 The EU promotes social protection & inclusion by coordinating, promoting and providing funding to support member countries' efforts to invest in people – in areas like education, childcare, healthcare, training, job-search assistance and rehabilitation, and reforming their systems.